•Discoverable in the Web of Science

-Journal of International Medical Research utilizes a single-blind peer-review process in which the reviewer’s name and information are withheld from the author.
+Journal of International Medical Research utilizes a single-anonymize peer-review process in which the reviewer’s name and information are withheld from the author.
 Please note that the Editors are not obliged to invite any recommended/opposed reviewers to assess your manuscript.

 If the paper is accepted, the page charge fee is due.
 After payment is received, the manuscript is assigned to a qualified scientific editor who will perform a combination of standard copy-editing, scientific content editing and English language editing.

 The editorial and scientific queries will be raised directly to authors and must be answered to the satisfaction of the journal, before a final typeset proof is produced.

 The final manuscript will be published online here: http://imr.sagepub.com/content/early/recent

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.